robwilliams/cowtown/index.md

 <p>  </p>
 <p>   </p>

-  I have both a First Class BA Honours degree in Music & Creative Writing and a Diploma in Music, so you can be certain that you're getting the real deal from a qualified professional.
+  <p>I have both a First Class BA Honours degree in Music & Creative Writing and a Diploma in Music, so you can be certain that you're getting the real deal from a qualified professional.
 I'm also a certified Life Coach and a NLP Practitioner, so you can be sure of a flexible and sympathetic approach.
 </p>
 <p></p>
 <p>